brianlaw033/ig_backup/README.md

 Optional: `--username={YOUR_USERNAME} --password={YOUR_PASSWORD}`

-p.s: Everything is runs locally, your username and password will not be exposed to public.
+p.s: Everything runs locally, your username and password will not be exposed to public.
 Use this wisely, Instagram might block your account if you login too many times.